Josue87/gotator/README.md

 ```

 **Note**: Examples have been given using `sort -u`, that will slow down the generation of results.
 There is no need to sort the results, it is recommended to use uniq or anew.

+**Notice**: This tool generates a lot of output information, it is recommended to use the `mindup` flag to reduce the number of lines.